Libby Clinic Files for Bankruptcy After Asbestos Claims Ruling

 BNSF Railway filed the lawsuit against CARD under the federal False Claims Act.
 The act allows private parties to file a lawsuit on the federal government’s behalf.
 The suit accuses the clinic of failing to get outside confirmation that hundreds of patients had an asbestos-related illness.

-The railroad company, owned by billionaire Warren Buffett, is a defendant in lawsuits over its role in asbestos contamination that impacted thousands of people.
+The railroad company, owned by billionaire Warren Buffett, is a defendant in lawsuits over its role in toxic asbestos contamination that impacted thousands of people.
 In 2020, the Montana Supreme Court found BNSF liable for shipping asbestos-contaminated vermiculite through Libby.

 Libby is a former vermiculite mining town.
 Because vermiculite forms in such close proximity to asbestos underground, the vermiculite deposits became contaminated with the toxic mineral.
 Libby was placed on the U.S. Environmental Protection Agency’s Superfund list more than 20 years ago.
 Cleanup of the site is nearly complete, but because of the long latency period for asbestos-related diseases such as mesothelioma, locals are now dealing with long-term health issues.